mingtung/coaly-diamond/track/README.md

 * api key from [Alphavantage API](https://www.alphavantage.co/documentation/)

-### WIP
+## Use

-- add trading data by symbol via CLI tool
+* add trading data by symbol via CLI tool
     - `$ python symbol.py GOOGL`
     - This gets data from alphavantage, parses the data and stores it in Influxdb.
     - Fetch data for all added stock `$ python symbol.py update_all=1`

-- add trading data by symbol via app
+* add trading data by symbol via app
     - (`$ python app.py`)
     - `http://localhost:5000/symbols`

+* fetch data periodically
+    - schedule a periodic task to fetch daily data
+        - `$ celery -A tasks.app beat --loglevel=info`
+    - run the worker
+        - `$ celery -A tasks.app worker --loglevel=info`